 - Non-credit participants must receive written approval from the faculty director AND the Office of Academic Initiatives and Global Programs in order to be considered for participation.

-- Non-credit participants must complete the online Global Programs application and submit Deposit #1 ($100).
-If you are offered a spot in the program, Deposit #1 will be credited toward your housing and activity fees.
-Non-credit participants not offered a spot will be refunded Deposit #1.
+- Non-credit participants must complete the online Global Programs application.
+If you are offered a spot in the program you will be required to pay the Accept/Decline Deposit of $500.